-Are you looking into improving and giving your property a garden makeover or impressive landscape?
+Are you looking into improving and giving your property a garden makeover or an impressive landscape?
 Chances are, the amount of yard waste becomes significant.
-Any trash that originates from the management and care maintenance of that garden is yard waste.
+Any trash that originates from that garden’s management and care maintenance is yard waste.
 However, you might be confused and in thought.
 What exactly is yard waste?

 Australians throw out as much as around 42.9 Mt of organic waste every year.
-10% of that number accounts for garden organics also known as yard waste.
+10% of that number accounts for garden organics, also known as yard waste.
 For the 4,113 kt of garden organics, New South Wales contributes the most.
 Sydney is part of that big number giving out an amount that is as big as 433 kt.
-Who would’ve known that something as simple as gardening and landscaping can accumulate to that big volume of trash.
+Who would’ve known that something as simple as gardening and landscaping can accumulate that big volume of trash?

 Common Types of Yard Waste

 The term yard waste is self-explanatory.
 It is waste that comes from your yard.
 Everything that your yard, garden, lawn or residential landscape generates as waste is yard waste.
 However, the inverse is also true.

 Not all rubbish that you bring out to the yard is yard waste.
 Most yard waste often comes from the yard itself.
 If you decide to take out the food scraps from your kitchen, they aren’t called yard waste.
 Consider yard waste as your outdoor property setting rubbish.